-This is Day 10 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
-Visit the overview page for all Kindness Challenge tasks and posts.
+This is Day 10 of the 14-Day Kindness Challenge held in Nov 2012, where we do different acts of kindness for 14 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

-Hello everyone!
-Welcome to Day 10 of the 14-Day Kindness Challenge!
+Hello everyone! :D Welcome to Day 10 of the 14-Day Kindness Challenge! ;)

 FOUR DAYS LEFT.
 Final Chance to Get Involved in Kindness Challenge!!

 Time flies. :( In just four days, the 14-Day Kindness Challenge is going to come to a close.

 Did you put your best foot forward in the past 10 days?
 Have you shared your results with everyone in the comments section?
 Can you say without regret that you have given this Kindness Challenge your all by the time it ends on 15 November?
 (We will be having a wrap up session on 15 November after the 14th task.)

 If not, it’s not too late.
 You still have four days left.
 The nine tasks to date and their respective comments sections are as follow:

 - Day 0: Get at least ONE Friend / Family Member to Join the Challenge! | 31 Comments